-CONSULTATION RESPONSES RECEIVED:
+CONSULTATIONSCONSULTATION RESPONSES RECEIVED:

-TREE OFFICER - I visited the above location on 1st May 2025 to determine this Town & Country Planning Act 1990 (as amended) s211 Notice.
+Tree Officer - I visited the above location on 11th November 2025 to determine this Town & Country Planning Act 1990 (as amended) s211 Notice.

-I am satisfied that the proposed work, if undertaken to a high standard and at the right time - will not result in harm to the character of the area.
+I am satisfied this work is justified and will not result in undue harm to the character or appearance of the conservation area, if undertaken to a high standard and at the right time.